josephmontes/wOBAvs.xwOBA/README.md

 ##### 2023
 ![Screenshot 2023-10-01 012647](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/de9c0d1d-bce1-4d92-94a7-375a54febbe1)

-  - You can see that he simply hits way too many Flyballs to Center
+  - These tables show that Matt Chapman hits Flyballs to Center at an above average rate
     - Average Center FB%: 11.7%
-    - Chapman's: 2021: **19.9%** 2022: **17.2%** 2023: **16.8%**
+    - Chapman's Center FB% in 2021: **19.9%**, 2022: **17.2%**, 2023: **16.8%**
-  - Chapman's positive 'd_wOBA' trend in 2023 might be able to be attributed to the fact that he is getting lucky with his wOBA for his Pulled Groundballs
+  - Chapman's positive 'd_wOBA' trend in 2023 might be able to be attributed to the fact that he is unsustainably outperforming his wOBA on Pulled Groundballs
     - normal d_wOBA on Pull GBs: .218 - .213 = **.005**
     - Chapman d_wOBA: .408 - .207 = **.201!**